Abstract Factorization Theorems with Applications to Idempotent Factorizations: Introduction

 \section{Introduction}

-In many branches of mathematics, one is often faced with the problem of proving that every ``large element'' of a monoid is a (finite) product of other elements that are regarded as ``elementary building blocks'' since they cannot be ``broken up into smaller pieces''.
-One way to make these ideas precise is to combine the language of monoids with the language of preorders, as recently done by the second-named author \cite{Tr20(c)} as part of a broader program \cite{Fa-Tr18, An-Tr18, Tr19} whose ultimate goal is to enlarge as much as possible the current (and somewhat narrow) boundaries of the ``classical theory of factorization'' (see, e.g., the vol\-umes \cite{GeHK06, FoHoLu13, And97}, the surveys \cite{GeZh19, Ge16, BaWi13, BaCh11}, and the papers \cite{BaSm21, GeSch21, ChCoGoSm21, GeSch18, Ba-Sm15}), which is mostly about the case of commutative or ``nearly cancellative'' monoids where the building blocks are either atoms in the sense of \cite{Cohn68} or irreducible elements in the sense of \cite[Definition 2.4]{AnVL96} (see \cite[Sects.~1 and 4.1]{Tr20(c)} for further details).
-In this work, we focus on the case where the building blocks are idempotent elements of an arbitrary monoid (and especially of the multiplicative monoid of a commutative or non-commutative ring), which are never atoms and only rarely irreducible in the classical sense.
+In many branches of mathematics, one is often faced with the problem of proving that every ``large element'' of a monoid is a (finite) product of other elements that are regarded as ``elementary building blocks'' since they cannot be ``broken down into smaller pieces''.
+One way to make these ideas precise is to combine the language of monoids with the language of preorders, as recently done by the second author in \cite{Tr20(c)}.
+This is part of a broader program \cite{Tr19, An-Tr18, Fa-Tr18} whose ultimate goal is to enlarge as much as possible the current boundaries of the ``classical theory of factorization'', whose focus is on commutative or ``nearly cancellative'' monoids and where the building blocks are either atoms in the sense of \cite{Cohn68} or irreducibles in the sense of \cite[Definition 2.4]{AnVL96}.
+We refer the reader to the papers \cite{GeZh22, GeSch21, ChCoGoSm21, Oh-Zh20, GeSch18, Ba-Sm15}, the surveys \cite{GeZh19, Ge16, BaWi13, BaCh11}, and the vol\-umes \cite{FoHoLu13, GeHK06, And97} for an overview of some trends and typical questions in this field.
+Here, we concentrate on the case where the building blocks are idempotent elements.